harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/kubernetes.md

 ### Pod IO Error

-Pod IO error is a Kubernetes pod-level fault that returns an error for filesystem calls of the specified container.
+Pod IO error is a Kubernetes pod-level fault that returns an error on the system calls of files located within the mounted volume of the pod.

 - It can test the application's resilience for the errors in i/o operations.